LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-Compared to the dynamic mapping, our customized mappign looks more simple and concise!
+Compared to the dynamic mapping, our optimized mappign looks more simple and concise!
 The current mapping satisfies the requirements that are marked with green check marks.

 ![image](https://user-images.githubusercontent.com/60980933/121619679-3879b380-ca26-11eb-9ac9-ed19a52c05c2.png)
 ![image](https://user-images.githubusercontent.com/60980933/121619466-e5076580-ca25-11eb-8c59-ec2caf3ddb50.png)